After Wisdom Tooth Removal

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Contino and Reed or your family dentist.
+Do not accept well-intended advice from friends.
+Discuss your problem with the person best able to effectively help you: Dr. Contino, Dr. Reed, Dr. Winokur, or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.